kimcharli/mac-app-positioner/docs/DEVELOPMENT.md

 If you want to contribute, here are some areas that could be improved:

--   **Automatic Coordinate Detection:** The `coordinate_mappings` in `main.py` are currently hardcoded.
-A more advanced version of this tool could attempt to automatically discover the correct positioning coordinates.
 -   **GUI:** A simple GUI for managing profiles could make the tool more accessible to non-developers.
 -   **Error Handling:** The script could have more robust error handling for cases where applications are not running or windows are not found.